splunk/public-o11y-docs/get-started/tutorials/k8s-java-metrics-tutorial/config-k8s-for-java.rst

     kubectl create namespace petclinic

-This namespace will help us differentiate between the many different pods running in the cluster, and we will use it as our context for the OpenTelemetry pods and our application pods.
+This namespace helps us differentiate between the many different pods running in the cluster.

 .. _config-values-yaml:

 Configure ``values.yaml`` for the Helm Chart
 ====================================================================

-Next, we'll create a new directory called ``spring-petclinic-app`` to store the files used for this deployment.
+Next, create a new directory called ``spring-petclinic-app`` to store the files used for this deployment.

-In the new directory, create a ``values.yaml`` file.
-This file stores keys and values that configure the Splunk Distribution of OpenTelemetry Collector.
+In the new directory, create a file called ``values.yaml``.
+This file stores keys and values that configure the Splunk Distribution of OpenTelemetry Collector through the Helm Chart.

 The following table demonstrates the keys and values to add to ``values.yaml``: